miroculus/GNAT/GNAT/documentation/README.txt

     http://www.ncbi.nlm.nih.gov/corehtml/query/DTD/pubmed_120101.dtd
   and MedlineCitation(Sets) here:
     http://www.nlm.nih.gov/databases/dtd/nlmmedlinecitationset_120101.dtd
+- AnnotateMedline: takes a directory of Medline XML files (gzipped or open) that were downloaded from NCBI FTP, where the files names are like "medline12n0123.xml.gz"; annotates genes using <GNAT> XML tags and writes the result into a given output directory, one XML output file per input file.
 - Example files can be found in texts/test and texts/test_xml/.
-- To call JustAnnotate or JustAnnotateInline, see the shell scripts in the scripts/ folder.
+- To call JustAnnotate, JustAnnotateInline, and AnnotateMedline, see the shell scripts in the scripts/ folder.